-7.-(1) The Chief Education Officer shall, subject to the directions of the Minister, be responsible for the general administration of this Act.
+(1) The Director of Education shall, subject to the directions of the Minister, be responsible for the general administration of this Act.

-(2) The Chief Education Officer shall -
+(2) The Director of Education shall-

-- (a) ensure that schools and other educational institutions are administered in a proper and efficient manner; - (b) develop administrative principles and procedures for implementing general policies and administering the school system; - (c) after prior consultation with the Permanent Secretary, delegate authority to professional staff of the Ministry for administering various aspects of the system of education including the registration and administration of private schools; - (d) develop and direct training of all professional personnel; - (e) initiate, subject to the provisions of this Act, curriculum innovation and reform and the establishment of appropriate procedures for evaluating the instructional programme of schools and other educational institutions; - (f) advise the Minister on matters affecting education in the state; - (g) ensure that school premises, property and stock are protected against improper use; - (h) initiate, organise and conduct courses of induction and training for untrained teachers; - (i) ensure the observance of this Act and regulations made thereunder pertaining to the conduct of schools and other educational institutions; and - (j) perform such other functions under this Act as the Minister may from time to time assign to the Chief Education Officer.
+- (a) ensure that schools and other educational institutions are administered in a proper and efficient manner; - (b) develop administrative principles and procedures for implementing general policies and administering the school system; - (c) after prior consultation with the Permanent Secretary, delegate authority to professional staff of the Ministry for administering various aspects of the system of education including the registration and administration of private schools; - (d) develop and direct training of all professional personnel; - (e) initiate, subject to the provisions of this Act, curriculum innovation and reform and the establishment of appropriate procedures for evaluating the instructional programme of schools and other educational institutions; - (f) advise the Minister on matters affecting education in the state; - (g) ensure that school premises, property and stock are protected against improper use; - (h) initiate, organise and conduct courses of induction and training for untrained teachers; - (i) ensure the observance of the provisions of this Act and regulations made thereunder pertaining to the conduct of schools and other educational institutions; and - (j) perform such other functions under this Act as the Minister may from time to time assign to the Director of Education.

-Delegation of authority by Minister.
+8. Delegation of authority by Minister

-8.-(1) The Minister may delegate in writing to the Chief Education Officer any function, duty or responsibility conferred on the Minister by this Act or any regulation made under this Act, but this does not preclude the Minister from exercising any or all of the functions so delegated where the Minister considers it expedient.
+(1) The Minister may delegate in writing to the Director of Education any function, duty or responsibility conferred on the Minister by this Act or any regulation made under this Act, but this does not preclude the Minister from exercising any or all of the functions so delegated where the Minister considers it expedient.

-(2) After consultation with the Permanent Secretary and the Chief Education Officer, the Minister may give general or special directions in - writing to any public officer in the Ministry respecting the Minister's functions under this Act and the public officer shall carry out the Minister's directions.
+(2) In cases of emergency and after consultation with the Permanent Secretary and the Director of Education, the Minister may give general or special directions in writing to any public officer in the Ministry respecting the Minister's functions under this Act and the public officer shall carry out the Minister's directions.

-(3) Where by this Act or any enactment made under this Act the Chief Education Officer is required, or permitted or otherwise to perform any function, the Chief Education Officer may, after consulting the Permanent Secretary, authorize a public officer who is a accountable to him or her to perform the function.
+(3) Where by this Act or any enactment made under this Act the Director of Education is required, or permitted or otherwise to perform any function, the Director of Education may, after consulting the Permanent Secretary, authorize a public officer who is a accountable to him or her to perform the function.